elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 for our purposes it's more helpful to think of the character's position in number values.
 We can use Elm's `let` expressions to refactor.

-Instead of manually setting the `x` attribute to a value of `"1"`, let's hoist that value up to a `let` expression assignment:
+Instead of manually setting the `x` attribute to a value of `"1"`, let's move that value up to a `let` expression:

 ```elm
 viewCharacter : Svg Msg